KellenWatt/Shuffleboard-textbox-widget/README.md

 ### Installing

-The best way to build and install this code is to follow the instructions in the [WPILib documentation](https://docs.wpilib.org/en/stable/docs/software/dashboards/shuffleboard/custom-widgets/creating-plugins.html#building-plugin) on creating a Shuffleboard plugin.
+The hard way to build and install this code is to follow the instructions in the [WPILib documentation](https://docs.wpilib.org/en/stable/docs/software/dashboards/shuffleboard/custom-widgets/creating-plugins.html#building-plugin) on creating a Shuffleboard plugin.
 When you get to the point of placing the plugin, put this code into the `example-plugins/textbox-widget` directory.
-Follow the instructions about `settings.gradle` in the base Shuffleboard project you downloaded, and then skip to "Deploying Plugin To Shuffleboard"
+Follow the instructions about `settings.gradle` in the base Shuffleboard project you downloaded, and then skip to "Deploying Plugin To Shuffleboard".

+The easy way is to download the latest release (if there's more than one), and place it `~/Shuffleboard/plugins`.
+From there, everything should just work.

 ### Dependencies